rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 #### SELinux

-By default, if SELinux security is active, it prevents a site from being read from a directory other than `/var/www/`.
+By default, if SELinux security is active, it prevents the reading of a site from a directory other than `/var/www/`.

 The directory containing the site must have the security context `httpd_sys_content_t`.

-The current context is checked with the command :
+You can check current context with the command:

 ```bash
 * ls -Z /dir